Nocturne Ending, Explained

 Instead, Juliet demands to be taught by Dr. Cask (Ivan Shaw), the school’s celebrity teacher, who also happens to be Vivian’s instructor.
 The principal of the school approves, and she begins training with Cask.
 During a secret student gathering off school grounds, Vivian breaks her arm and is suspended.
 Juliet replaces her for the concerto solo.
 But that is still not enough for her.
 She discovers that Vivian has cheated on Max with Cask and tells Max about it.
 He breaks up with Vivian and later sleeps with Juliet.
 Although he later regrets it, the damage has already been done.

-Cask’s relationship with Vivian becomes yet one more thing that Juliet takes away from her sister.
-It appears that since she has found Moira’s book, Juliet has successfully reverted all the aspects of Vivian life that made her jealous in the first place.
+Cask’s relationship with Vivian becomes yet another thing that Juliet takes away from her sister.
+It appears that since she has found Moira’s book, Juliet has successfully reverted all the aspects of Vivian’s life that made her jealous in the first place.
 As the ending approaches and Juliet prepares to perform the concerto solo, she is plagued with surreal experiences.
 The ending is complex, ambiguous, and vastly open to interpretations.
 Here are some possible theories about it.

 Theory 1